-- A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission Select programs in education have a higher minimum GPA requirement.
-Higher GPA requirements are specified within the degree requirements. - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - 2.
-Prerequisites for Graduate Study in Teacher Education - Complete two (2) of the following pre-requisite courses in education: EDU 302 Growth, Development, and Learning, and EDU 300 American Public School or ETC 305/505 Educational Computing-Level I - Outstanding prerequisite courses must be completed within the first two semesters of graduate enrollment. - This does not apply to PPS program admission. - 3.
-Three Letters of Recommendations - The letters must be from professional sources that can address the applicant's potential for success in education. - 4.
-A Comprehensive Essay
+- A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission.
+Select programs in education have a higher minimum GPA requirement.
+Higher GPA requirements are specified within the degree requirements. - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET).

+2. Prerequisites for Graduate Study in Teacher Education

+- Complete two (2) of the following pre-requisite courses in education: EDU 302 Growth, Development, and Learning, and EDU 300 American Public School or ETC 305/505 Educational Computing-Level I - Outstanding prerequisite courses must be completed within the first two semesters of graduate enrollment. - This does not apply to PPS program admission. - 3.
+Three Recommendations completed on forms provided.
+Family members and friends may not complete recommendations - The letters must be from professional sources that can address the applicant's potential for success in education. - 4.
+A Comprehensive Essay that includes the following elements: - Purpose for entering the program - Why you are suited to be an educator - · Reasons for choosing to study at California Baptist University

-- Your reasons for choosing education as a profession - Why you are personally suited to be an educator - Your reasons for choosing to study at California Baptist University - 5.
-Acceptance by the director of the graduate program
+5. Acceptance by the director of the graduate program